pablebe/gensvs_eval/README.md

 It also allows to reproduce the correlation analysis results of the paper.

-## 03_audio_examples
+## 🎼 Audio Examples
-12 audio examples of each model can be found in this folder.
+In 03_audio_examples 12 audio examples of each model can be found in this folder.

-## env_info
-Contains the *.yml files to create the conda environments and *.txt requirements to install all packages using pip.
-All environments were tested using a Debian machine.
-To create one of the environments carry out the following steps:
-1.) conda create
-2.) pip install ...

 ## trained models
 The trained models used in this paper can be downloaded from <add-url-here>